fmager/real-time/m4_optimization/s2_optimizing_deep_learning_training.md

 </figcaption>
 </figure>

-As you can see, where are not maxing out the RAM or VRAM, the GPU is barely doing anything, but using a total of 3GB VRAM now.
+As you can see, ww are not maxing out the RAM or VRAM, the GPU is barely doing anything, but using a total of 3GB VRAM now.
 Additionally, we can see that we are at a total of 10 GB RAM used, with a reasonably heavy load on both disk and CPU.
 There aren't performance statistics for the memory, but my guess is that it is covered by the CPU usage as well.
-Time spent waiting for memory access is probably covered in the CPU load.
+Time spent waiting for memory access is under the CPU load.
 So let's take a look at the data loader.

 <figure markdown>
 ![Image](../figures/optimize_srresnet_base_data_loader.png){ width="800" }